r48n34/react-generate-comp/README.md

 Create a useState named with "[ number, setNumber ]" rgc -u number

-Create a set of folder and file for init the project (pages, interface, components) rgc --init
+Create a set of folder and file for init the new Vite / CRP project rgc --init
 ```